Improving Clinical Diagnosis with Counterfactual Multi-Agent Reasoning: Results

 \subsection{Human Evaluation}

 Evaluating model-generated clinical reasoning traces requires moving beyond simple accuracy metrics toward human assessment of the logic, safety, and justification underlying a diagnosis.
 For example, an LLM may produce the correct diagnosis for the wrong reasons, such as relying on spurious correlations.
 Previous studies mainly focus on evaluating the correctness of model-predicted diagnoses \cite{chen2025enhancing} or overall diagnostic performance \cite{liu2025generalist}, which do not fully capture the quality of the underlying reasoning process.
 To address this limitation, we conduct a human evaluation to assess the quality of model-generated clinical reasoning traces.
-Two licensed physicians (SD and GEB) independently evaluate the reasoning traces produced by our method and the zero-shot CoT method.
+Two licensed physicians (S.D. and G.E.B.) independently evaluate the reasoning traces produced by our method and the zero-shot CoT method.

 Most prior evaluation protocols emphasize diagnostic accuracy or similarity to ground-truth reasoning, which may overlook the clinical quality of the diagnostic process.
 In our framework, we summarize the intermediate reasoning chains produced by each diagnostic agent and present a final reasoning trace for evaluation.
 We adopt evaluation principles inspired by prior frameworks such as Medical Decision Making textbook \cite{sox2024medical}, CLEVER (CLinical EValuation for Effective Reasoning in Diagnosis) \cite{liu2025generalist} and Revised-IDEA \cite{schaye2022development}, which are designed to assess the quality of LLM-generated clinical reasoning through expert review.